B2B Agency Pricing Glossary

 Attribution Modeling

-Attribution modeling is a framework in B2B outsourced marketing for assigning credit to different marketing touchpoints that influence prospect behavior throughout the buying journey, enabling accurate ROI calculation and budget optimization.
+Attribution modeling assigns credit to the marketing touchpoints that influence prospect behavior across the buying journey, giving B2B teams a framework for accurate ROI calculation and smarter budget decisions.

-Common models include first-touch crediting initial interaction, last-touch crediting final interaction, and multi-touch distributing credit across multiple interactions.
+Common models include first-touch (crediting initial interaction), last-touch (crediting final interaction), and multi-touch (distributing credit across multiple interactions).
 According to Forrester's 2024 Marketing Attribution Research, companies using multi-touch attribution report 15 to 25% improvement in marketing ROI compared to single-touch models.
-B2B companies typically use time-decay or position-based models reflecting longer, more complex buying journeys.
+B2B companies tend to favor time-decay or position-based models because those reflect the longer, more complex buying journeys that define the category.

-How it works: Attribution systems track all marketing touchpoints across the client journey and assign percentage credit based on the chosen model.
-This data enables accurate ROI calculation and informed budget allocation decisions.
+How it works: Attribution systems track every marketing touchpoint across the client journey, then assign percentage credit based on whichever model the team has chosen, producing the data needed for accurate ROI calculation and informed budget allocation decisions.

 Key Stat Callout: B2B companies with sophisticated attribution modeling achieve 23% better budget allocation efficiency than those using last-touch attribution, per Marketing Attribution Institute.